mikevelissariou/financetracker/README.md

-# Finance Tracker
+**Finance Tracker**

-## Overview
+**Overview**
 This project is a personal finance tracking application developed in Python to help users monitor their income, expenses, and overall financial balance.
-The system was designed to provide a simple, structured way to understand spending habits and improve money management.
+The system was designed to provide a simple and structured way to understand spending habits and improve money management.

 The application uses object-oriented programming principles and a modular design to ensure clarity, scalability, and maintainability.

-## Features
+**Features**
 - Add income and expense transactions
 - Categorise transactions
 - View all transactions